1871fotc/fotc/docs/about/data.md

 Data on this site is published:

 - on pages as HTML tables
-- as a Comma Separated Value (.CSV) file
+- as a Comma Separated Value (.csv) file
 - as a [Tabular Data Package](https://specs.frictionlessdata.io/tabular-data-package/) following the [Frictionless Data](https://frictionlessdata.io) specification.
-This is a .ZIP file that includes:
+This is a .zip file that includes:

-    - a Comma Separated Value (CSV) file representation of the table displayed on the pages
+    - a Comma Separated Value file representation of the table displayed on the pages
     - a JSON [Table Schema](https://specs.frictionlessdata.io/table-schema/) file describing the structure of the data
     - a [Markdown](https://commonmark.org/help/) Provenance file